-- Trained approximately 2,800 emergency responders in Hampton Roads from 2013-2014 using the Strategic Highway Research Program 2 (SHRP2) National Traffic Incident Management (TIM) Responder Training Program.
-Over 6,000 emergency responders have been trained throughout Virginia since 2013 – Virginia is the 2nd highest state in the U.S. for TIM training through this program.
+- Over 7,600 emergency responders have been trained in the region since 2013 using the Strategic Highway Research Program 2 (SHRP2) National Traffic Incident Management (TIM) Responder Training Program, including Train-the-Trainer (TtT) sessions.
+Virginia is the 2nd highest state in the U.S. for TIM training through this program.

 - Meetings and Agendas